Nairobi National Park

 Encompassing 117.2 square kilometers, this park has the unique distinction of being Kenya’s first national reserve and the closest national park to a major metropolitan city in the world.
-Despite its relatively compact size, it hosts an impressive ecosystem diversity.
-The landscape is a blend of open grassy plains and acacia clusters, framing a diverse palette of other habitats including highland forests, rocky valleys, and riparian environments along the Athi River.
+Despite its relatively compact size, it hosts an impressive ecosystem.
+The landscape features open grassy plains, acacia trees, rocky valleys, and riparian environments along the Athi River.

 Predator sightings are a common delight here, as lions, leopards, cheetahs, and hyenas prowl the park—a microcosm of the African savanna.
 The ungulate community thrives with impalas, wildebeests, hartebeests, and gazelles in abundance, providing a reliable food source for the resident carnivores.
 Though elephants are notably absent, Nairobi National Park compensates with the presence of the endangered black rhinoceros, which finds sanctuary within the park’s borders.